History of soil science: Guy Smith

 In both the classification of Marbut and the 1938 classification developed by the U.S. Department of Agriculture, the classes were described mainly in qualitative terms.
 Classes were not defined in quantitative terms that would permit consistent application of the system by different scientists.
 Neither system definitely linked the classes of its higher categories, largely influenced by genetic concepts initiated by the Russian soil scientists, to the soil series and their subdivisions that were used in soil mapping in the United States.
 Both systems reflected the concepts and theories of soil genesis of the time, which were themselves predominantly qualitative in character.
 Modification of the 1938 system in 1949 corrected some of its deficiencies but also illustrated the need for a reappraisal of concepts and principles.
 More than 15 years of work under the leadership of Guy D. Smith culminated in a new soil classification system.
 This became the official classification system of the U.S. National Cooperative Soil Survey in 1965 and was published in 1975 as Soil Taxonomy: A Basic System of Soil Classification for Making and Interpreting Soil Surveys.
 The Smith system was adopted in the U.S. and many other nations for their own classification system.

 Another factor has had an immense impact on soil survey, especially during the 1960s.
 Before 1950, the primary applications of soil surveys were farming, ranching, and forestry.
 Applications for highway planning were recognized in some States as early as the late 1920s, and soil interpretations were placed in field manuals for highway engineers of some States during the 1930s and 1940s.
 Nevertheless, the changes in soil surveys during this period were mainly responses to the needs of farming, ranching, and forestry.
 During the 1950s and 1960s nonfarm uses of the soil increased rapidly.
 This created a great need for information about the effects of soils on those nonfarm uses.

 Bioturbation

 A major re-evaluation of soil formation and the role of biota commenced in the 1980s, as soil-geomorphologists began to re-evaluate Charles Darwin's and Nathaniel Shaler's early ideas on the role of bioturbation in soil formation.
 There is now ample evidence to support Darwin's conclusions, and in many areas biota that burrow in soil are major agents of pedogenesis.

-Soil Organic Matter
+Soil organic matter

 Soil organic matter is significantly different than understood by soil science prior to the 21st century.
 Flaws in the established paradigm were made apparent in 1999 when soil models could not accommodate the large charcoal component present in Chernozems.
 In 2016 soil science textbooks began addressing the need to abandon long-accepted, but now outdated, concepts.

 As of 2021, few yet understand that the classic textbook theory of soil organic matter accumulation "has been proven mostly false".